kubecost/docs/alerts.md

 ### Type: Cloud Report

-Sends a recurring email and/or Slack alert with a cloud and/or Kubernetes assets summary report.
+Sends a recurring alert with a cloud and/or Kubernetes assets summary report.

 _Required parameters:_